Phylis555/final-project-with-backend--1-/frameworks/Frontend/README.md

 ### Running the project

 1. Navigate to the project directory.\
-2.Install nodemodules by entering `npm install`.\
+2. Install nodemodules by entering `npm install --force`.\
 3. Make sure port 3000 is free.\
-4.After installation is success enter `npm start`
+4. After installation is success enter `npm start`